 Please do not get us wrong, we would love to have your business.
 We just will not resort to gimmicks to earn it.
 Visit us, in person, and see if you like what we have to offer.

 MILO is a new concept for this area.
 It is an entirely outdoor gym.
 That is by design.
 Most of the fun activities folks do, in their daily lives, happen outside.
 We, as humans, have a different mentality when we are outside in the elements.
 Because we are in San Diego County, we have the luxury of phenomenal weather year round.
-That gives even more reason to stop in and see what we are about and to take advantage of the MILO Action Plan and no-obligation 1-month membership.

 We are proud of what we have been able to accomplish thus far and are looking forward to a great future.
 Coach Milo has been working with and volunteering with clients all over the county since 2008.